voxpupuli/puppet-archive/README.md

 On Windows 7zip is required to extract all archives except zip files which will be extracted with PowerShell if 7zip is not available (requires `System.IO.Compression.FileSystem`/Windows 2012+).
-Windows clients can install 7zip via `include '::archive'`.
+Windows clients can install 7zip via `include 'archive'`.
 On posix systems, curl is the default provider.
 The default provider can be overwritten by configuring resource defaults in site.pp: